 Priority admission to some of the country’s most popular attractions is included with your Tallinn Card.
 This means you can skip the lines at the Tallinn TV Tower, Tallinn Zoo and the Estonian Open Air Museum, which can get quite long, especially in the summer.
 Show your card to a staff member or look for the electronic card validator at the entrance to the Tallinn Zoo.

 If you’re going to enjoy a lot of sights, you’ll need to fuel yourself with some delicious food.
-Your Tallinn Card grants you a 10% discount at several restaurants conveniently located next to top museums in the Old Town and Kadriorg.
-If you’re having a craving for sweets, you can get a free treat at both Kehrwieder café and the Marzipan room in Maiasmokk café with no purchase necessary – though they’re both renowned spots for coffee and small bites as well.
+Your Tallinn Card grants you a 10%-20% discount at several restaurants conveniently located next to top museums in the Old Town, Kalamaja, Kadriorg and Pirita.

 Pick up a keepsake to remind yourself and your loved ones of your special trip to Tallinn – and save up to 20% while doing so.
-Visit Rewill for colourful Estonian handicrafts.
+Visit Rewill and handicraft centre "Kaarmanni Käsitöö" for colourful Estonian handicrafts.
 Tallinn Design House is a hub for modern, locally-designed accessories and home decor with something for even the most style-conscious shoppers.

 With the Tallinn Card, you get unlimited access to public transport within city limits.
-If the weather’s good or you’d like a more scenic tour of the city with an audio guide in 10 languages, then board one of Tallinn City Tour’s hop-on, hop-off buses (-50% with the Tallinn Card and free with Tallinn Card PLUS).
 For visits to close-range attractions, take advantage of your free three-hour bike rental from City Bike.
+To explore places located further from the city centre, grab a Tuul electric scooter, one of the most environmentally-friendly modes of transport out there.
+All you need is the Tuul app, which you can easily download from the web.
 Kalamaja and Pirita are especially bike-friendly areas with gorgeous sea views.

 Since you have one, two or three days to visit as many museums and attractions as you want, it’s the perfect time to try something new.
-Visit a niche museum dedicated to puppets, health care, photography or orders of knighthood.
+Visit a niche museum dedicated to puppets, health care, photography or Vabamu Museum of Occupations and Freedom.
 Or dive into the world of Estonia’s national artists, writers and military heroes.
 When ticket prices are removed from the equation, get out of your comfort zone and surprise yourself!